 Figure 5 – Channel Changes Associated with Urbanization

 Channel incision (Stage II) and widening (Stages III and to a lesser degree, Stage IV) are due to a number of fundamental changes on the landscape.
-Connected impervious area and compaction of pervious surfaces increase the frequency and volume of bank full discharges.
+Connected impervious areas and compaction of pervious surfaces increase the frequency and volume of bank full discharges.
 Increased drainage density (miles of stream length per square mile of watershed) also negatively impacts receiving stream channels.
 Increased drainage density and hydraulic efficiency leads to an increase in the frequency and volume of bank full discharges because the time of concentration is shortened.
 Flows from engineered pipes and channels are also often “sediment starved” and seek to replenish their sediment supply from the channel.

 Encroachment of stream channels can also lead to an increase in stream slope, which leads to an increase in stream power.
 In addition, watershed sediment loads and sediment size (with size generally represented as the median bed and bank particle size, or d50) decrease during urbanization.
 This means that even if pre- and post-development stream power is the same, more erosion will occur in the post-development stage because the smaller particles are less resistant (provided they are non-cohesive).